satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 such as `stackoverflow.net <http://stackoverflow.net>`_ or
 `mathoverflow.net <http://mathoverflow.net>`_ in order to quantify the quality of reviews.
-These sites provide a web interface for soliciting responses to questions for topics related to either computer programming or mathematics, respectively.
-The web interface allows registered members to post or respond to a question, to comment on a response, to vote on the quality or importance of a question, of a response, or of a comment.
+These sites provide a web interface for soliciting responses to questions on topics related to either computer programming or mathematics, respectively.
+The web interface allows registered members to post or respond to a question, to comment on a response, and to vote on the quality or importance of a question, of a response, or of a comment.
 Figure 6 shows a screenshot of the response from a registered member to a question submitted to Stack Overflow, where 299 indicates the number of votes received for the response from registered members.

 5. Expedite reviews and allow for post-publication review.

 Once open and online, reviews can be dynamic, interactive, and conducted in real time (e.g., Frontiers).
-And with many reviewers, they can choose to review only those articles and components of those articles that match their expertise and interests.
+And with the participation of many reviewers, they can choose to review only those articles and components of those articles that match their expertise and interests.
 Not only would these two changes make the review process more enjoyable, but they would expedite the review process.
 And there is no reason for a review process to end after an article has been published.
 The article can continue as a living document, where the dialogue can continue and flourish (see Figure 7), and references to different articles could be supplemented with references to the comments about these articles, firmly establishing these communications within the dialogue and provenance of science, where science serves not just as a method or philosophy, but as a social endeavor.
-This could make scientific review and science a more welcoming community, and more desirable career choice.
+This could make scientific review and science a more welcoming community, and a more desirable career choice.

 .. figure:: images/image00.gif
    :align: center